-Wisconsin isn't as flashy as Baylor and Oregon, but it is brutally effective.
+Wisconsin isn't as flashy as Baylor and Oregon, but they're brutally effective.

-Let's call it Stanford on steroids, shall we?
-The Cardinal received high praise for what it did to Oregon on Nov.
-8, rushing 66 times for 274 yards.
+Let's call them Stanford on steroids, shall we?
+The Cardinal received high praise for what they did to Oregon on November 8, rushing 66 times for 274 yards.
 On Saturday against Indiana, Wisconsin ran for 554 yards on 50 carries for its fifth straight win.

 Sure, Indiana's porous defense is nothing compared to the very good defense of the Ducks, but this is no aberration for the Badgers, who have been running over, around and through opponents this season.

 Three backs -- Melvin Gordon, James White and Corey Clement -- all topped 100 yards, and wide receiver Jared Abbrederis, yes you read that correctly, wasn't too far behind with 86 yards on three carries.

 Gordon's received the majority of attention for the Wisconsin ground game as the team's leading rusher, but White went over 1,000 yards for the season on his first carry of the game Saturday, a 93-yard touchdown run that turned out to be quite the warning shot over the Indiana bow.